 BCT 220 5 credits

-Create, format and audit workbooks at an advanced level using database functions, macros, templates, Web tools, multiple workbooks, workgroups, imported/exported data, data tables, scenario management, Solver and VBA.
-May be repeated with different software.
-Prerequisites: BCT 130 or instructor's signature.
+Create, format and audit workbooks at an advanced level using database functions, macros, templates, web tools, multiple workbooks, imported/exported data, data tables, scenario management, Solver, and VBA.
+Prerequisites: BCT 130, MATH 093.

 BCT 230 5 credits

 BCT 240 2 credits

 Basic publishing skills for creating newsletters, brochures, business cards, postcards, flyers for print, e-mail and the Web.
 Create a publication from scratch or use available business or personal designs software.
 Create, manage, revise, and distribute publications and use digital technology to enhance their work.
+Formerly CEC 135.
 Prerequisites: BCT 105, BCT 120.